makeabilitylab/physcomp/arduino/potentiometers.md

 ### Building an initial circuit in Tinkercad

-To begin, you might treat the potentiometer similar to how we did with our LED circuits above—as a rheostat where we only use two legs.
+To begin, you might treat the potentiometer similar to how we did with our LED circuits above—as a rheostat where we only use two legs (an outer leg and Leg 2).
 However, this won't work.
 Build and try these configurations yourself.
-Make sure to add the above code to the "Code" window in Tinkercad.
+Make sure to add the above code to the "Code" window in Tinkercad and then hit the "Simulation" button.

 ![Incorrect ways to hook up potentiometers with microcontrollers](assets/images/ArduinoUno_Potentiometer_IncorrectCircuits_Tinkercad.png)
 To try these incorrect circuits on Tinkercad, go [here](https://www.tinkercad.com/things/cvIBIowVyxG) and [here](https://www.tinkercad.com/things/fQOFEwZKUg6).